 1. Check if your “role address” is an existing alias address and if Abusix can be added as an additional alias to the address.

-Step 2: Customer Resolving
+Step 2: Ingest Selected Customer Data with API Resolving

 1. IP-Based Resolution: